dcmi/pids_in_dc/README.md

 # PIDS in Dublin Core

-This project seeks to develop a DCMI recomndation on how to express Persistent Identifiers (PIDs) in Dublin Core metadata. *Dublin Core metadata* is used here to mean metadata, typically formed in *records*, which uses either the [DCMI Metadata Terms](http://www.dublincore.org/documents/dcmi-terms/) or the [Dublin Core Metadata Element Set](http://www.dublincore.org/documents/dces/).
+This initiative seeks to develop a DCMI recommendation on how to express Persistent Identifiers (PIDs) in XML-based metadata application profiles which use properties from the [Dublin Core Metadata Element Set](http://www.dublincore.org/documents/dces/) (DCES).

-The recommendation has been requested by several organisations working the area of scholarly communications metadata - especially with open-access repositories.
+This recommendation should have wide applicability.
+It is required in particular by several organisations working in the general domain of scholarly communications, and with open-access repository systems in particular.
+This work will, therefore, benefit from the focus provided by some closely related 'real world' user-stories.

 This project will:

-1. Solicit 'real-world' user-stories and use-cases from interested parties, using the 'issues' feature in this repository
+1. Solicit 'real-world' user-stories and use-cases from interested parties, using the 'issues' feature in this repository.
-2. Develop some candidate approaches to expressing PIDs in metadata in the context of the examples described in #1
+2. Develop some candidate approaches to expressing PIDs in metadata using properties from the DCES in the context of the examples described in #1.
-3. Develop a workshop or similar session to take place during the [DCMI annual conference in Porto, Portugal in September 2018](http://www.dublincore.org/conference/2018/), where the candidate approaches will be discussed with the intention of agreeing a consensus
+3. Hold a special session at the [DCMI annual conference in Porto, Portugal in September 2018](http://www.dublincore.org/conference/2018/), where the candidate approaches will be discussed with the intention of agreeing a consensus.
-4. Develop this recommendation into an published DCMI Recommendation.
+4. Publish the results, either as a DCMI Recommendation or as a revision of the DCES itself.
+5. Develop an RDF-based application profile and algorithm for converting metadata based on the XML schema into RDF for the purposes of publication as Linked Data.

-More detail is in [the propsal](https://github.com/dcmi/pids_in_dc/blob/master/proposal.md)
+More detail is in [the proposal](https://github.com/dcmi/pids_in_dc/blob/master/proposal.md)